storageos/storageos.github.io/_docs/concepts/compression.md

 # Compression

-StorageOS compression is handled on a per volume basis and is enabled by default.
-Compression is enabled by default, as performance is generally increased when compression is enabled due to fewer read/write operations needing to take place on the backend store.
+StorageOS compression is handled on a per volume basis and is enabled by default, as performance is generally increased when compression is enabled due to fewer read/write operations taking place on the backend store.
 Compression can be disabled by setting the label `storageos.com/nocompress=true` on a volume.

 StorageOS utilises the [lz4 compression algorithm](https://lz4.github.io/lz4/)
 when writing to the backend store (the volumes' [blob